 Common Garden Plants That Are Poisonous to Cats and Dogs

 The most common garden plant that is poisonous to cats and dogs is the tomato plant (Lycopersicon spp).
 Grown in practically every vegetable garden around, tomato plants are surprisingly toxic and can cause a shockingly long list of pet health issues (like severe gastrointestinal upset, weakness, slow heart rate and diarrhea).
 Signs of ingestion include hypersalivation, loss of appetite, confusion, behavioral changes and dilated pupils.
 And, although ripe tomatoes are rarely toxic to pets, plant material is.
 Note that just because tomato plants are toxic to pets doesn’t mean you can’t grow them, however, especially since tomatoes are one of the garden vegetables you can grow vertically (okay, fine, fruit!).

-A powerful allium well-known for its medicinal and health benefits, garlic can also be incredibly toxic (and not just to pets).
+A powerful Allium well-known for its medicinal and health benefits, garlic can also be incredibly toxic (and not just to pets).
 Garlic is poisonous to both cats and dogs, and warning signs of toxic ingestion include panting, blood in urine, vomiting and weakness.
-If you're a fan of homemade and/or all-natural treats and your recipe calls for garlic, be sure to limit amounts to low, low levels (as the precise amount that is toxic to your pet may be influenced by species, breed and size).
-And, if you're exploring garlic as a natural de-wormer, be sure to monitor your pet for symptoms of poisoning like panting, vomiting and weakness, as mentioned earlier.
+If you’re a fan of homemade and/or all-natural treats and your recipe calls for garlic, be sure to limit amounts to low, low levels (as the precise amount that is toxic to your pet may be influenced by species, breed and size).
+And, if you’re exploring garlic as a natural de-wormer, be sure to monitor your pet for symptoms of poisoning like panting, vomiting and weakness, as mentioned earlier.

-Flowering Plants That Are Poisonous to Cats and Dogs
+Flowering Plants That Are Poisonous to Pets

 Dianthus (Dianthus caryophyllus, also known as Pinks, Sweet William, Carnation and Wild Carnation) is another popular garden flower that is poisonous to both cats and dogs.
 Luckily, Dianthus is only mildly toxic and symptoms of ingestion are limited to gastrointestinal distress and mild dermatitis.